MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 Scikit-Learn is a framework for more than just machine learning.
 It offers many preprocessing tools, some of which can be used to create representations for text.
 Many of these tools are relatively lightweight and do not require a GPU.
-While the representations may be less expressive as many BERT models, the fact that it runs much faster can make it a relevant candidate to consider.
+While the representations may be less expressive than many BERT models, the fact that it runs much faster can make it a relevant candidate to consider.

 If you have a scikit-learn compatible pipeline that you'd like to use to embed